What is anesthesia?

 Who will give me anesthesia?

-- Someone from your care team will stay with you while you are asleep.
+- Someone from your anesthesia care team will stay with you while you are asleep.
 They make sure your body is working well during and after the procedure.

 - A resident doctor or student nurse anesthetist may be part of your care team.
 They are supervised by experienced doctors and CRNAs.